acrodrig/bind/README.md

 - *Speed*: uses native browser implementations like `querySelector` and DOM manipulation with caching

 Additionally further down below there is a [JSPerf](http://jsperf.com) comparing Bind to different template engines.
-As with all micro-benchmarks, take with a grain of salt, but at the very lease be convinced that we are in the best tier.
+As with all micro-benchmarks, take with a grain of salt, but at the very least be convinced that we are in the best tier.